-However, Arqit is early in the process to generate material revenues through the commercialization of its products.
+Arqit is early in the process to generate material revenues through the commercialization of its products, and in December 2022 began transitioning its distribution model from an enterprise license model to distribution through channel partners.
 Arqit ultimately achieving profitability is dependent upon the successful development, commercial introduction and acceptance of its products, the continued interest of potential customers in its products and the successful negotiation of contracts with those customers.
 Should Arqit's assumptions about the commercialization of its encryption technology prove overly optimistic or if Arqit is unable to develop, obtain or progress its partnerships, Arqit may fail to generate operating cash flow and may incur delays in its ability to achieve profitability.
 This may also lead Arqit to make changes to its commercialization plans, which could result in cost overruns or unanticipated delays, which could in turn adversely impact margins and cash flows.